 Introduction

 ComEd launched the Income Eligible Program Design Pilot (Pilot) to determine if engaging new income eligible market providers and trade allies would catalyze greater program participation and reduce program delivery costs.
 The aim of this Pilot is to define a framework for scalable program delivery through dedicated market providers and trade allies to create deeper savings, improved delivery and lower delivery costs for the income eligible weatherization offering.
 The Pilot is implemented in two phases by Franklin Energy.
 Franklin Energy researched, designed and executed multiple implementation projects incorporating different combinations of housing stock, measures, market providers, and included services (audits, direct install, and weatherization).
 The first phase of the Pilot involves research and assessment of the housing stock and potential market providers within ComEd’s service territory as well as the creation of an onboarding packet and an implementation plan for Pilot partners.
-In phase two, the Pilot team will select up to ten groups to test out a variety of program design elements determined by the results of phase one.
-Franklin Energy works with local trade allies and new market providers to identify 25 customer sites that meet the needs of each Pilot group, then complete the installations and monitor established metrics throughout the process.
+In phase two, the Pilot team will select program design models to test out in three to four communities in ComEd territory .
+Franklin Energy will work with local trade allies and new market providers to identify up to 25 customer sites that meet the needs of each Pilot group, then complete the installations and monitor established metrics throughout the process.
 The Pilot will install measures in CY2019 and CY2020.

 The Pilot seeks to answer this primary research question: